ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 sudo mkdir /opt/iobroker/backups
 ```

-Here, too, the backup created on the old system and, if necessary, Redis backup, zigbee backup etc.
+Here, too, the backup created on the old system and, if necessary, Redis backup, zigbee backup, etc. is then carried out using an sftp program such as FileZilla or WinSCP.
 placed in the folder / opt / iobroker / backups.

 If states and objects were saved in the Redis DB, the saved Redis database should be restored here first.
 If only the states were running under Redis, this does not necessarily have to be in advance.

-Once this is done, you stop your ioBroker as follows:
+If this is done, you stop your ioBroker as follows:

 ```
 iobroker stop